nats-io/nats-kafka/docs/config.md

 For NATS connections, specify:

-* `subject` - the subject to subscribe/publish to, depending on the connections direction.
+* `subject` - for NATS/JetStream the subject to subscribe/publish to, depending on the connections direction.
 * `queuename` - the queue group to use in subscriptions, this is optional but useful for load balancing.

 Keep in mind that NATS queue groups do not guarantee ordering, since the queue subscribers can be on different nats-servers in a cluster.
 So if you have to bridges running with connectors on the same NATS queue/subject pair and have a high message rate you may get messages in the Kafka topic out of order.

-For streaming connections, there is a single required setting and several optional ones:
+For NATS Streaming connections, there is a single required setting and several optional ones:

-* `channel` - the streaming channel to subscribe/publish to.
+* `channel` - the NATS Streaming channel to subscribe/publish to.
-* `durablename` - (optional) durable name for the streaming subscription (if appropriate.)
+* `durablename` - (optional) durable name for the NATS Streaming/JetStream subscription (if appropriate.)
-* `startatsequence` - (optional) start position, use -1 for start with last received, 0 for deliver all available (the default.)
+* `startatsequence` - (optional) for NATS Streaming/JetStream start position, use -1 for start with last received, 0 for deliver all available (the default.)
-* `startattime` - (optional) the start position as a time, in Unix seconds since the epoch, mutually exclusive with `startatsequence`.
+* `startattime` - (optional) for NATS Streaming/JetStream the start position as a time, in Unix seconds since the epoch, mutually exclusive with `startatsequence`.

 All connectors must specify Kafka connection properties, with a few optional settings available as well: